 Before you start exploring other solutions, restart your phone.
 It’s a charming spell that’s available at the touch of a button.
 You don’t even have to say abracadabra.
 Give it a try and see if the trick works.

 Another simple solution is to log out from your Instagram account.
-To do so, open the Instagram app and go to your profile screen.
-Here tap on the three-bar icon at the top and select Settings from it.
+To do so, open the Instagram app and tap your profile icon in the bottom-right corner to open your profile screen.
+Next, tap on the three-bar icon in the top-right corner and select Settings from it.

 One the next screen, tap on Log Out.
 Then restart your phone and log in again.